w3c/EasierRDF/README.md

 ## How to contribute?

 We welcome contributions.
 A good place to start is to review the [issues list](https://github.com/w3c/EasierRDF/issues), categorized below.
 Please feel free to start a new issue if none of the existing ones are a good match.
-We also welcome longer position papers and analyses, preferably in the GitHub markdown format.
 You can also send comments to the mailing list: [semantic-web@w3.org](https://lists.w3.org/Archives/Public/semantic-web/).

 ## Intellectual property rights